droundy/latex_snippet/README.md

 # latex_snippet

 This is a library for translating snippets of $\LaTeX$ into HTML.
+It is written in rust, but can be compiled to WASM to run in a browser, or as a python package.